learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 Object.keys(coupons) // ["QHTYB", "HOLIDAY", "MOVIE20"]
 ```

-Again, since Objects are unordered, the order of the keys in the returned Array is not guarenteed to match the order in which they were added to the Object.
+Again, since Objects are unordered, the order of the keys in the returned Array is not guaranteed to match the order in which they were added to the Object.

 We can loop through these keys just like with any other array, and use the string to access values on the Object.